s-aga-r/Image-Gallery/README.md

 # Image-Gallery
- A sample project for image gallery.
+ A sample project for image gallery created using HTML, CSS and PHP(Core) for practice :)